awvwgk/shf/README.md

 # simple Hartree–Fock

-A dead-simple quantum chemistry code, I spend my leisure time on (in case I have some).
+A dead-simple quantum chemistry code, I spend my leisure time on.
 This code is not intended to do calculations on real systems, but to playing around with some basic concepts well known from lectures and literature.

 ## Usage
 ```s-hf [options] <input> [options]```